bellerb/wordle_solver/README.md

 )](#)

 ### Description
 The following is a program for playing Wordle in the console written in python3.
-When playing the game will give you 3 options:
+When playing, the game will give you 3 options:

 * Test Solver [T]
 * Game Assist [A]